Kolten Wong Player Props: Mariners vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 23rd-ranked team ERA among all league pitching staffs (4.51).
+- The Tigers have the 22nd-ranked team ERA among all MLB pitching staffs (4.46).

-- Tigers pitchers combine to allow 111 total home runs at a rate of 1.2 per game (to rank 21st in the league).

-- Lorenzen gets the start for the Tigers, his 16th of the season.
-He is 3-6 with a 4.03 ERA and 66 strikeouts in 87 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.